SriLakshmiSoujanya/Fraud-detection/README.md

 - **Automated Email Notifications**: Instantaneous warning emails upon submission and a final verdict email after analysis.
 - **AI-Powered Classification**: Utilizes a pre-trained AI model within Power Automate to classify submissions as "Fraud" or "Safe".
 - **Centralized Data Logging**: All submissions and their outcomes are stored securely in a SharePoint List.
+- **Integrated Feedback Loop**: A feedback form link is included in the final verdict email, allowing users to rate the service.
-- **Interactive Dashboard**: A comprehensive Power BI dashboard provides insights into the collected data, showing trends, key metrics, and geographical information.
+- **Interactive Dashboard**: A comprehensive Power BI dashboard provides insights into the collected data, showing trends and user satisfaction ratings.

 ## 🛠️ Tech Stack